-"Upon these reasons we conclude that A Congress Of Defcties From The Colonies In General is of the utmost importance; that it ought to be assembled without delay, and some unanimous resolutions formed in this fatal emergency, not only respecting your deplorable circumstances, but for the security of our common righta Such being our sentiments, it . must be premature to pronounce any judgment on the expedient which you have suggested.
+"Upon these reasons we conclude that a congress of deputies from the colonies in general is of the utmost importance; that it ought to be assembled without delay, and some unanimous resolutions formed in this fatal emergency, not only respecting your deplorable circumstances, but for the security of our common rights.
+Such being our sentiments, it must be premature to pronounce any judgment on the expedient which you have suggested.
 We beg, however, that you will do us the justice to believe that we shall continue to act with a firm and becoming regard to American freedom, and to cooperate with our sister colonies in every measure that shall be thought salutary and conducive to the public good.
-We have nothing to add but that we sincerely condole with yon in your unexampled distress, and to request your speedy opinion of the proposed Congress, that if it should meet with your approbation we may exert our utmost endeavors to carry it into execution."
+We have nothing to add but that we sincerely condole with you in your unexampled distress, and to request your speedy opinion of the proposed Congress, that if it should meet with your approbation we may exert our utmost endeavors to carry it into execution."\